Dmitriev-Andrey/Dmitriev-Andrey.github.io/_posts/2022-02-18-Blocking_socket_server.md

     }
 }
 ```
 I've added two cycles (1) and (2).
-(1) - this cycle handles new connection, (2) - handles new message from client.
+(1) - this cycle handles new connections, (2) - handles new messages from clients.
 Also (4) - special command for close communication.
 (3) - timeout to wait for an incoming message, without it the server will hang if the client disconnects and does not send "exit".

 ### What's wrong again?